bit1029public/Carmen/README.md

 ```

 ## Process Data
+The processed data is in the path
 ```python
 \Carmen\data
 ```
-The processed data is in the path, you can also process data with:
+You can also process data with
 ### MIMIC-III
 ```python
 python processing.py